mmcdermott/How-to-PhD/docs/skill_modules/the_big_stuff.md

 ## What are "Red Flag" situations, and how do you respond to them?
 ### Guiding Questions
   1. How can you tell when you need to take time off to focus on yourself / your health & wellbeing?
+What do you do in such a situation?
   2. How can you tell when you're suffering from serious financial stress?
+What do you do in such a situation?
   3. How can you tell when your relationship with your advisor is bad?
+What do you do in such a situation?
   4. How can you tell when your relationship with a labmate is bad?
+What do you do in such a situation?

-### Overall Commentary \& Key Take-aways
+### Overall Commentary & Key Take-aways
 *Under Construction*

 ### Specific Resources